wandb/docs/docs/guides/launch/walkthrough.md

 The **Jobs** page displays a list of W&B Jobs that were created from previously executed runs.
 You should see a job named **job-source-launch-quickstart-train.py:v0**.
 Click on your launch job to view source code dependencies and a list of runs that were created by the launch job.

 :::tip
 You can edit the name of the job from the jobs page if you would like to make the job a bit more memorable.
+For more information, see [LINK].
 :::